5. Your Google Shopping Feed in Shopify

 David Ogilvy, father of advertising who attributed his success to consumer research, telling advertisers in an interview the value of speaking your customer’s language

 Losing money unnecessarily in any business is infuriating.
-Yet, many businesses throw money away every month by not optimising their Google Shopping campaigns and feeds.
+Yet, many businesses throw money away every month by not optimising their Merchant Center feed.

-This chapter will teach you everything you need to know about setting up then optimising your Google Shopping feed in Shopify.
-As a 4-year Shopify Expert and 10-year Google Ads veteran for retail businesses of all types and sizes, I have developed sneaky tricks of the trade you’re about to discover.
+This chapter teaches you everything you need to set up then optimise your Google Shopping or Performance Max feed in Shopify.
+As a Shopify Expert since 2015 and Google Ads veteran since 2009, I have developed sneaky tricks of the trade you’re about to discover.

 Why Should I Optimise My Feed?

-An optimised shopping feed also categorises items to help searchers find what they want.
+An optimised shopping feed also categorised items to help searchers find what they want.
 The feed is for shopping ads as keywords is for search ads.

 Let’s say you sell a range of running shoes.
 A customer searches for “red running shoes”.
 A fully optimised feed ensures your products come up for their search.
 All the shopping ads below are relevant to the search: